-A CEGS may choose a cell, organism, tissue, pathway, or disease as a model system in which to develop the concepts or methods, but those concepts or methods must be broadly applicable well beyond the chosen example.
+A CEGS may choose a cell, organism, tissue or pathway as an example on which to develop the concepts or methods, but those concepts or methods must be broadly applicable well beyond the chosen example.

 A CEGS is NOT:

 - ...an additional implementation of ideas already being pursued by the team or by others; - ...the obvious next step in a project or field, which could be accomplished by assembling state-of-the-art components and innovating at the level of a typical R01; - ...a program project; - ...infrastructure for an existing program or department; - ...primarily for the collection of a dataset in the absence of a novel concept or methodological approach; - ... "only" outstanding science that fails to meet the criteria required of a CEGS.